Frame rate: Human vision

 The temporal sensitivity and resolution of human vision varies depending on the type and characteristics of visual stimulus, and it differs between individuals.
 The human visual system can process 10 to 12 images per second and perceive them individually, while higher rates are perceived as motion.
-Modulated light (such as a computer display) is perceived as stable by the majority of participants in studies when the rate is higher than 50 Hz.
+Modulated light (such as a computer display) is perceived as stable by the majority of participants in studies when the rate is higher than 50 FPS.
 This perception of modulated light as steady is known as the flicker fusion threshold.
 However, when the modulated light is non-uniform and contains an image, the flicker fusion threshold can be much higher, in the hundreds of hertz.
 With regard to image recognition, people have been found to recognize a specific image in an unbroken series of different images, each of which lasts as little as 13 milliseconds.
 Persistence of vision sometimes accounts for very short single-millisecond visual stimulus having a perceived duration of between 100 ms and 400 ms. Multiple stimuli that are very short are sometimes perceived as a single stimulus, such as a 10 ms green flash of light immediately followed by a 10 ms red flash of light perceived as a single yellow flash of light.

 Film and video

-Silent films
+Silent film

-Early silent films had stated frame rates anywhere from 16 to 24 frames per second (fps), but since the cameras were hand-cranked, the rate often changed during the scene to fit the mood.
+Early silent films had stated frame rates anywhere from 16 to 24 frames per second (FPS), but since the cameras were hand-cranked, the rate often changed during the scene to fit the mood.
 Projectionists could also change the frame rate in the theater by adjusting a rheostat controlling the voltage powering the film-carrying mechanism in the projector.
-Film companies often intended that theaters show their silent films at higher frame rates than they were filmed at.
+Film companies often intended for theaters to show their silent films at a higher frame rate than that at which they were filmed.
 These frame rates were enough for the sense of motion, but it was perceived as jerky motion.
-To minimize the perceived flicker, projectors employed dual- and triple-blade shutters, so each frame was displayed two or three times, increasing the flicker rate to 48 or 72 hertz and reducing eye strain.
+To minimize the perceived flicker, projectors employed dual- and triple-blade shutters, so each frame was displayed two or three times, increasing the flicker rate to 48 or 72 FPS and reducing eye strain.
 Thomas Edison said that 46 frames per second was the minimum needed for the eye to perceive motion: "Anything less will strain the eye."
-In the mid to late 1920s, the frame rate for silent films increased to between 20 and 26 FPS.
+In the mid to late 1920s, the frame rate for silent film increased to 20–26 FPS.